easygn/oldtoys/README.md

   within the Supply Ship (3 Supply Points = 1 MS Slot)

-- The first production of the SP Ship is empty
+- The SP Ship is some empty when first produced.

-  in some spaces (different on each difficulty level)
+  (different on each difficulty level)

 - Solved the problem of one-sided TecView